-Ms. Goldman holds a master’s degree in political science from the University of California at Berkeley, a master’s degree in law and diplomacy from Tufts University Fletcher School of Law and Diplomacy, and a bachelor’s degree in foreign service from Georgetown University where she graduated cum laude with honors.
+Ms. Goldman previously served as a lead consultant for Washington D.C.-based International Trade Services, where she focused on trade negotiations and investment strategies.
+She holds a master’s degree in political science from the University of California at Berkeley, a master’s degree in law and diplomacy from Tufts University Fletcher School of Law and Diplomacy and bachelor’s degree in foreign service from Georgetown University.

-Executive Vice President, Design and Construction Brookfield Properties
+Executive Vice President, Development, Design and Construction Brookfield Properties

-Sabrina Kanner serves as executive vice president, design and construction of Brookfield Properties.
+Sabrina Kanner serves as Executive Vice President, Development, Design and Construction of Brookfield Properties.

-With Brookfield Properties and its predecessor, Olympia & York, since 1982, Ms. Kanner oversees design and construction in the United States.
-She joined the construction division of Olympia & York in 1982 and was appointed to run Olympia & York’s construction company in 1986.
+With Brookfield Properties and its predecessor, Olympia & York, since 1982, Ms. Kanner oversees development, design and construction in the northeast U.S. She joined the construction division of Olympia & York in 1982 and was appointed to run Olympia & York’s construction company in 1986.

-She is a member of WX and sits on the boards of directors of New York Building Congress (vice chairman), The Salvadori Center, The Opus Group, The Regional Plan Association and Urban Green Beverly Willis Architecture Foundation.
+She is a member of WX and sits on the board of directors of New York Building Congress (vice chair), Salvadori Center (chair), The Opus Group, The Regional Plan Association, Urban Green Council (vice chair) and Cedar Realty Trust, and sits on the board of trustees of The Beverly Willis Architecture Foundation.

 President & CEO Founders Properties, L.L.C.

-Wade Lau serves as president and CEO of Founders Properties, L.L.C., and president of Opus Properties.
-Mr. Lau is responsible for all aspects of the Founders Properties and Opus Properties operations, including investment, finance, capital market activities, dispositions and new product development, including the formation and management of real estate investment opportunities and fund partnerships and plays an active role in overseeing the operations and strategic vision for these funds.
+Wade Lau serves as President and CEO of Founders Properties, L.L.C. and President of Opus Properties.
+Mr. Lau is responsible for all aspects of the Founders Properties and Opus Properties operations including investments, finance, capital market activities, dispositions and new product development, including the formation and management of real estate investment opportunities and fund partnerships, and plays an active role in overseeing the operations and strategic vision for these funds.

-Before the formation of Founders Properties, Mr. Lau was vice president of asset management for Opus Properties, which he joined in 1999.
-Prior to that, he led CBRE's Central Region as senior managing director of asset management and was COO for the Shelard Group, a Twin Cities-based real estate services firm.
-Mr. Lau began his career in Norwest Bank’s Minneapolis commercial real estate group and has more than 30 years of diversified commercial real estate experience.
+Before the formation of Founders Properties, Mr. Lau was Vice President of asset management for Opus Properties, which he joined in 1999.
+Prior to that, he led CB Richard Ellis’ Central Region as Senior Managing Director of asset management and was COO for the Shelard Group, a Twin Cities-based real estate services firm.
+Mr. Lau began his career in Norwest Bank’s Minneapolis’ commercial real estate group and has more than 30 years of diversified commercial real estate experience.

-Mr. Lau is a member of NAIOP, the commercial real estate development association, and Urban Land Institute.
+Mr. Lau is a member of the NAIOP, the commercial real estate development association, and Urban Land Institute (ULI).

 Mr. Lau holds a bachelor’s degree in economics from Harvard College and a master’s degree in business administration from Harvard Business School where he graduated with honors.

-Active in finance and banking since 1973, he began his career in the commercial banking training program at Citibank and subsequently held increasingly responsible positions managing banking relationships for middle-market, regional and national companies.
+Active in finance and banking since 1973, he began his career at Citibank and was involved in managing banking relationships for middle-market, national and then real estate firms.